 There are two types of Institutional Authorization Agreements

 An external institution relies on the University of Illinois IRB for review and approval of a specific IRB application.
 Our IRB office consults with the respective office of the other institution and makes a decision as to whether this agreement is appropriate.

 Procedures for when an external institution agrees to rely on the University of Illinois IRB to the IRB of record:

-- The first step for Illinois researchers is to add any non-University of Illinois collaborators to your Research Team Attachment, supplying their contact and CITI training information.
+- The first step for Illinois researchers is to add any non-University of Illinois collaborators to your Research Team Form, supplying their contact and CITI training information.

 - If we receive an IRB application that lists a co-investigator from another institution on the Research Team Attachment, OPRS reviewers will request (in the initial pre-review) that the RPI submit IRB approval from the co-investigator’s institution.

 - However, if the University of Illinois RPI (Responsible Project Investigator) indicates that the co-investigator’s institution has asked about the possibility of an Institutional Authorization Agreement, OPRS staff will check OHRP’s FWA website to see if that institution has a current Federalwide Assurance.

 - If the other institution does not have an FWA, the procedures for establishing an Individual Investigator Agreement will be followed.

 - If the other institution does have an FWA, OPRS staff will consult with the OPRS Director to determine whether an Institutional Authorization Agreement is appropriate.